top of page

 • Hostel OZZ: 2 min walking distance from the central train station and 15 minutes walk from the beach, this modern hostel is a perfect starting point if you want to explore the region.

 Hi!
-We're Maroussia & Cyrill, a French / Swiss couple who left their tech jobs to go travelling the world for a year with an average budget of 130€/day.
+We're Maroussia & Cyrill, a French / Swiss couple who left their tech jobs to go travel the world for a year with an average budget of 130€/day.

-Follow our adventures, fails and discoveries and learn our best tips and tricks on our blog and social media.
+Follow our adventures, failures, and discoveries, and learn our best tips and tricks on our blog and social media.

-Follow us on Social Media
+Follow us on Social Media!

 • Instagram